 - “Total tests” is cumulative and includes repeat tests that are required of students, faculty, staff, and other affiliates.

 - Harvard positivity rate is calculated based on valid tests completed among the tested population, and currently reflects the positivity rate among the asymptomatic screening the University is conducting.
-The percent positive rate for Harvard is reflective of protocols established for regular screening and not based on testing only after an individual experiences symptoms.
+In April/May of 2022, the University shifted from mandatory to optional testing of the campus population, which should be considered why comparing positivity rates to those of prior months with regular surveillance.

 - Isolation data reflects isolations among those individuals authorized to live on campus or be on campus for a work or academic purpose, and includes both individuals isolating within Harvard facilities and those directed to isolate within their home.
 Due to changes in Harvard’s contact tracing procedures, the University is no longer reporting quarantine data as of early 2022.
 From June 1, 2020-January 12, 2022, the cumulative total quarantine number for individuals in Harvard’s testing program was 1,807.

-- “Graduate Students” and “Undergraduate Students” includes students who are eligible to participate in Harvard’s testing program; this includes students living in dorm-style housing, those working in labs, and those authorized to be on campus for an academic or work purpose.
+- “Graduate Students” and “Undergraduate Students” includes students who are eligible to participate in Harvard’s testing program; this includes students living in on-campus housing, those working in labs, and those authorized to be on campus for an academic or work purpose.

-- “Faculty, Staff, and Other Affiliates” includes faculty, academic and non-academic staff, and others (such as contractors) who are eligible to participate in Harvard’s testing program; this includes faculty or staff performing essential work, living on campus, or authorized to be on campus.
+- “Faculty, Staff, and Other Affiliates” includes faculty, academic and non-academic staff, and others (such as contractors) who are eligible to participate in Harvard’s testing program; this includes faculty or staff working on campus, living on campus, or otherwise authorized to be on campus.

 - State and local data reflect tests conducted in these geographic communities and include persons who have symptoms or have had contact with someone diagnosed with COVID.
 Source: Massachusetts Department of Public Heath